• Latest

 Share on FacebookShare on TwitterLinkedinWhatsAppEmail

-Kampala, Uganda: East-West Seed, one of the world’s leading vegetable seed companies, has introduced climate-smart vegetable seeds to help smallholder farmers adapt to erratic weather, protect yields, and improve nutrition.
+Kampala, Uganda: East-West Seed, one of the world’s leading vegetable seed companies, is introducing climate-smart vegetable seeds to help smallholder farmers adapt to erratic weather, protect yields, and improve nutrition.

 The company, through its 22 Research and Development centers across nine countries, including Benin and Tanzania, continues to adapt vegetable varieties to local climates and Africa’s diverse agroecological zones.